LeonMoreno/00_42cursus/README.md

 		contribute to the project.

 	# Time management and resiliency
-		The school is open 24/7.
+		The école is open 24/7.
 Thus, the cadets are free to work whenever they want, which demands excellent time management skills and resiliency for not "drowning" amid the massive load of work demanded by the program.